 Seeking support is a strength, not a sign of doing something wrong.

-Remember: many babies develop at different speeds.
+Remember: many little one's develop at different speeds.
 What works for one may not work for another.
 Some take to solids quickly, while others need more time.
 Some gobble down healthy foods, while others prefer plain flavours first.

-Instead of comparing, tune into your own baby’s cues, preferences, and rhythm.
+Instead of comparing, tune into your own little one's cues, preferences, and rhythm.

 Frequently Asked Questions

-What not to do when feeding a baby?
+What not to do when feeding a little one?

 Avoid rushing solids, forcing feeds, reheating leftover milk, relying on screens, or offering unsafe textures.
 Pay attention to hunger and fullness cues.